MasaCMS/documentation/CONTRIBUTING.md

 ### Open a pull request

 Now you can review your changes and create a pull request.

+Don't forget to sign the contributor agreement, the first time you create a pull request.
+You can do this by clicking the "CLA not signed yet"-button or by following the instructions in the email you'll receive.

 ## In your code editor